sebastianappler/kafka-script/README.md

 ## Usage

-Lets assume you are running a kafka cluster in /kafka and have an empty folder `/kafka/ssl` and this repo checkout out in /kafka/script./
+Lets assume you are running a kafka cluster in `/kafka` and have an empty folder `/kafka/ssl` and this repo checked out out in `/kafka/script`.

 We will generate the private key and a truststore that can be shared between all brokers and clients in kafka.